tquatmann/mdpmc/docker/docker/README.md

 ```
 docker cp benchmarkrunner:/opt/practitioners/hardware-experiment/logs .
 ```
-7. Email the log files to sebastian.junges@ru.nl and tim.quatmann@cs.rwth-aachen.de, e.g., as a zip file.
+7. Manually inspect the log files or follow the instructions from the reproduce archive to generate insightful plots.